Libhongo14/app-load-testing-ag/README.md

 ## Usage

-1. Run the Python script `main.py`.
+1. Run the Python script `app-load-testing-ag.py`.
 2. The script will make an API request to GitHub and retrieve user information.
 3. The response status code, headers, and body will be printed.

-## License
+## Author: Libhongo Mko

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.